-A GOOD Facial does a power of good – especially
+A GOOD Facial works wonders – especially now

 Here in Britain, it’s regarded as vanity to take care of your skin – but it’s the only one we have.
-If winter, or side effects of antiobiotics have left you with sluggish skin, now is the time to give it a good detox.
+If heat, side effects of treatment, pills, etc. have left you with sluggish skin, now is the time to give it a good treatment that thoroughly moisturises.

-In Britain, medics don’t rate skin on their list of priorities, But when I was being treated at a German hospital, I was startled, but delighted, to look at my treatment plan and discover I was to have a facial!.
+In Britain, medics don’t rate skin on their list of priorities, But when I was being treated at a German hospital, I was startled, but delighted, to look at my treatment plan and discover it included a facial !

 And wherever I went, in France, Germany, Italy etc I found the same attitude in Cancer clinics – is this why their patients live longer than UK cancer patients?.